 Mr. Jacob Bass and Dr. Diana Hamilton have completed the factory courses for these instruments and conduct all cell sorts for users.
 They also perform routine maintenance and data base archiving on the instruments and provide guidance on staining, sorting, special applications and analysis.
 In addition, they train postdoctoral fellows, graduate students and technicians in operation of the FACSCalibur and LSR II.

 The FacsCalibur and LSRII are cell analyzers and can be scheduled one month in advance.
 Trained users who feel confident to use our analyzers after hours (after 5 PM on the weekdays and the whole weekend) may do so.
-Any user that signs up before 9:30 AM on the LSRII should turn the machine on, since it requires a longer warm up period.
+Any user that signs up before 8:30 AM on the LSRII will need extra time to turn the machine on, since it requires a longer warm up period.
 Users can edit and delete their times for the analyzer calendars.

-Our Beckman Coulter Moflo XDP1 sorter purchased in 1998 is equipped with an Enterprise II 621 laser, a Coherent Cube 640 laser and is capable of detecting 9 parameters.
+Our Beckman Coulter Moflo XDP1 sorter purchased in 1998 is equipped with a Saphhire 4884 laser, a Coherent Cube 640 laser and is capable of detecting 11 parameters.
 It is routinely used for 2-way and 4-way sorts at speeds of up to 30,000 cells/second as well as single cell deposition sorts.
-In addition to green fluorescent protein, the most commonly used fluorochromes are FITC, PE, PI, PE-CY5, PerCP-Cy5.5, PE-Cy7, APC, Alexa700 and APC-CY7.
+In addition to green fluorescent protein, the most commonly used fluorochromes are FITC, PE, APC, PI, PE-TXRD, PE-CY5, and APC-CY7.
 The MoFlo is also equipped with an Aerosol Evacuation Unit6 which will guarantee that no aerosols or particulates will escape from the sorting chamber.
 This will allows safe sorting of human samples.

 A BD Biosciences FACSCalibur cytometer is capable of four color fluorescence analysis.
 Utilizing a 488nm laser exciting up to three fluorescent parameters and a 633nm laser exciting one fluorescent parameter.